Shreyasramakrishna90/starter-academic/content/publication/p8/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the Workshop on Design Automation for CPS and IoT*
+publication: In *Proceedings of the 30th International Workshop on Rapid System Prototyping*
-#publication_short: In **
+#publication_short: In *RSP'19*

 #abstract: